matrixdex/devpy/README.md

 File 'config.json': Stores the name of the dex.
 This serves as the source name that is used across the script as dexname.
 It also stores the name of the author.

 ## TL; DR
-Rdev.py once.
+Run dev.py once.
 Put PDFs in raw folder.
 Run dev.py twice. index.html in the dex folder is your website.

 ### Next steps